The Sexuality of Wedding Rings

-Like Psyche revived by Cupid's kiss, Jewelry revives the senses.
-When words fail us, when words are inadequate or when open expressions of love were forbidden, Jewelry comes to the rescue.
-The sexuality of wedding rings is not obvious, often hidden from view to those new to Antique Jewelry Investing, but once it's pointed, you will wonder how you ever missed these subtle but powerful expressions of love, sometimes loss, and often deep yearning that's survived over all these decades, hidden in the metals and antique stones of the Antique Jewelry today.
+No Cupid's kiss to revive Psyche?
+Life happens.
+Let Jewellery come to your rescue.
+When words fail us, and often they do, or when open expressions of love are forbidden, Jewelry steps in to revive our Psyche.
+The sexuality of wedding rings is not at first obvious, but when it is revealed, you will wonder how you ever missed these powerfully subtle expressions of love, that's survived over all these decades, outliving the lovers who wore them; love messages hidden in plain sight, in the metals and stones of the Antique Jewelry that has survived today.

 In both French and in English, the sexuality of a wedding ring is obvious and unmistakable.
 Many of the same words serve to designate certain parts of the ring and of the human body.